Adventist Leaders Tout House-Churches as Way to Reach Non-Christians

 In other places, non-Christians don’t understand “how Christians do church,” including issues of reverence in the traditional church setting, said Clifmond Shameerudeen, director of the Center for South Asian Religions, part of Adventist Mission.

-Secular societies also have a suspicious attitude toward religious institutions, making it essential that Adventists focus on discipleship, not on membership, said Kleber D. Gonçalves, director of the Center for Secular and Postmodern Studies, part of Adventist Mission.
+Secular societies also have a suspicious attitude toward religious institutions, making it essential that Adventists focus on discipleship, not on membership, said Kleber D. Gonçalves, director of the Center for Secular and Post-Christian Mission (formerly the Center for Secular and Postmodern Studies), part of Adventist Mission.

 Benefits of a House-Church